Toward Health Equity: Addressing Racial & Ethnic Disparities in HIVA Guide for Providers, Advocates and Health Workers

 A tool to assess specifically what kinds of racial outcomes are likely to be produced by the work you undertake.

 7. [Book] Erasing Institutional Bias by Tiffany Jana & Ashley Diaz Mejias

 This book offers concrete ways for anyone to work against institutional bias no matter what their position is in an organization.

 8. [Toolkit] Race Equity and Inclusion Action Guide (Annie E. Casey Foundation)

 A framework of 7 key steps to advancing race equity and inclusion.

 9. [Report/Toolkit] A Roadmap to Reduce Racial and Ethnic Disparities in Health Care, by Robert Wood Johnson Foundation

 A road map that can help organizations integrate disparities reduction into all health care quality improvement efforts.

-Toward Health Equity: Readings & Tools for Individual Awareness & Action
+Toward Health Equity: Readings and Tools for Individual Awareness and Action